vincedarley/cewe-layout/README.md

 Once you're done: open the book in CEWE Creator and do any fine-tuning you wish.
 You can also use the "Gap Perfecter" or "Gridify" algorithms in QLayout to fine-tune some pages.

-Note: there is also limited support for editing layouts of a single-page Canvas from CEWE Creator.
+Note: there is also limited support for editing layouts of a single-page Canvas from CEWE Creator, and a 12-page Calendar.
 Not very well tested.

 **Safety features**